Hans Mayer: Tributes and criticism

-Hans Mayer, along with Walter Benjamin, who was also with him at the Collège de Sociologie, and some others, belongs to the most important literary critics of the 20th century.
+Mayer, along with Benjamin, who was also with him at the College of Sociology, amongst others, belongs to the most important literary critics of the 20th century.
 Perhaps there is some correlation to a former competitive situation, which Marcel Reich-Ranicki wrote about in an obituary, which shows Mayer's life in an unflattering light.
-Reich-Ranicki describes the story of Hans Mayer's life as a tragic story, as the story of a person who did not find a home anywhere.
+Reich-Ranicki describes the story of Mayer's life as a tragic story, as the story of a person who did not find a home anywhere.